 Section 102(z) of the SB 35 Guidelines define "urban uses" as any current or former residential, commercial, public institutional, transit or transportation passenger facility, or retail use, or any combination of those uses (Exhibit G).
 All adjoining parcels are developed with urban uses.
-Surrounding properties are developed with a combination of single-family and multi-family residential, commercial uses, public storage, churches, automotive uses, and parking.
+Surrounding properties are developed with a combination of single-family and multi-family residential, commercial uses, a convalescent hospital, church, car wash, and vacant buildings.

-The project site is located within the West Adams - Baldwin Hills - Leimert Community Plan, which designates the subject property for Community Commercial land uses corresponding to the CR, C1.5, C2, C4, R3, R4, RAS3, and RAS4 zones.
-Both the Community Commercial Land
+The project site is located within the West Adams - Baldwin Hills - Leimert Community Plan, which designates the subject property for Neighborhood Commercial land uses corresponding to the C1, C1.5, C2, C4, R3, and RAS3 zones.
+Both the Neighborhood Commercial Land Use